-Stuart Forster provides an overview of Sunderland Restaurant Week, during which diners can eat discounted meals in the city’s cafés and restaurants for between £5 and £15.
+Stuart Forster provides an overview of Sunderland Restaurant Week, which gives diners opportunities to eat discounted meals in cafés and restaurants for £5, £10 and £15.

 Sunderland Restaurant Week provides opportunities for North East England food lovers to enjoy a three-course dinner for just £15.
 Two-course meals at participating restaurants are priced at £10.
 During the daytime, participating cafés feature £5 offers.

 Restaurants on Wearside serve a broad variety of cuisines.
 In addition to long-popular Indian, Italian and Mediterranean restaurants, the area’s offerings include restaurants serving modern British, Egyptian and Turkish dishes.